Trade Gold Trading

 There are many Trading Analysis tools available provided to facilitate this study

-Support and resistance levels are valid for a period of time, until they are broken, When the market breaks through these support and resistance levels, the price is expected to continue in that direction.
-For example, if the market rises above the previous resistance level, it is seen as a bullish signal and the bullish movement should continue upwards.
+Support & resistance zones are valid for a period of time, until they are broken, When the market breaks through these support and resistance zones, the price is expected to continue in that particular direction.
+For example illustration, if the market rises above the previous resistance zone, it is seen as a bullish signal & the bullish movement should continue upwards.

-Longer chart time frames establish more stronger support and resistance levels.
-Traders can use these support and resistance levels to determine when to enter a trade or exit an open position.
+Longer chart timeframes establish more stronger support and resistance zones.
+Traders can use these support and resistance zones to identify when to open a trade position or exit an open trade.

-Moving averages is another common indicator used as to create strategies.
-Moving averages try to smooth out short term gold market price fluctuations giving a clearer picture of the price movements and trends.
+MAs is another common indicator used as to create strategies.
+Moving averages try to smooth out short term gold market price fluctuations giving a clearer picture of the price moves and trends.
 Traders can draw Simple Moving Average to determine trading price movement tendency to move up or down - trend.

 If price crosses above simple moving average then it will keep on heading up.

-If price crosses below the Simple Moving Average then it will keep moving down
+If the price crosses below the Simple Moving Average then it will keep moving down

-These are examples of trade strategies that can be used individually or combined.
+These are examples of trade strategies which can be used individually or combined.

 Fundamental analysis should also be used together to reinforce Trading Analysis findings, or vice versa.
 A trader should ideally take into account two or more Trading Analysis indicators when developing a Strategy.

-Every strategy should provide clear guidelines about when to enter and exit a buy or sell gold trade position, how much loss can be accepted if the market moves in the other direction and how much profit is expected.
-Following these simple Trading Analysis guidelines can help you become successful in xauusd.
+Every strategy should provide clear guidelines about when to enter and exit a buy or sell gold trade, how much loss can be accepted if the market moves in the other direction and how much profit is expected.
+Following these simple Analysis guidelines can help you become successful in gold.